top of page

 Working With What Is Given In Community Practice

-My own process began to mirror that of the Creative Agents.
+My own process had mirrored that of the Creative Agents.

 The Creative Agents were being asked to work with what the community and the project gave them.
 Within this community practice, that often meant staying with material that felt unclear, unsettled or overlooked.
 It required looking again and not dismissing what did not immediately make sense.